elyess/k-integrity-guard/readme.txt

 * Highlights modified, missing, and newly added files in scan results

 == Installation ==
-1. Upload the plugin files to the /wp-content/plugins/wp-integrity-guard directory, or install through the WordPress Plugins screen.
+1. Upload the plugin files to the /wp-content/plugins/k-integrity-guard directory, or install through the WordPress Plugins screen.
 2. Activate the plugin through the "Plugins" screen in WordPress.
-3. Open "Integrity Guard" in the admin menu to run your first scan and configure settings.
+3. Open "K'Integrity Guard" in the admin menu to run your first scan and configure settings.
 4. (Optional) Enable the daily scan toggle on the Settings tab if you want automated checks.

 == Frequently Asked Questions ==